drugtrends/deaths-2019-shiny/notesOverall.md

 **3. Undetermined,** where there was insufficient information for the coroner to make a determination on the intent.

 **4. Other,** where intent could not be classified to any of the above categories.
-Numbers in this category is very few.
+Numbers in this category is very small.

 We have disaggregated by intent type where numbers are sufficient to protect confidentiality of individuals.